jokergoo/circlize_book/book/01-introduction.md

 circos.par("track.height" = 0.1)
 circos.initialize(factors = df$factors, x = df$x)
 ```

+We set a global parameter `track.height` to 0.1 by the option function
+`circis.par()` so that all tracks which will be added have a default height of
+0.1.
+The circle used by **circlize** always has a radius of 1, so a height of
+0.1 means 10% of the circle radius.

+Note that the allocation of sectors only needs values on x direction (or
+on the circular direction), the values on y direction (radical direction) will be used
+in the step of creating tracks.

 After the circular layout is initialized, graphics can be added to the plot in
 a track-by-track manner.
 Before drawing anything, we need to know that all